zacharlie/osgs-admin/README.md

 ## Security

 The system is designed to run docker commands from the context of the docker host machine.
-API will be great buuuuut we might just use [the most pointless command ever](https://zwischenzugs.com/2015/06/24/the-most-pointless-docker-command-ever/).
-Time will tell.

-Honestly this seems like a bad idea:
+Possibility to set up ssh to another busybox like:

 ```
-docker run -ti
+docker run -it --privileged docker:dind-rootless
-    --privileged
-    --net=host --pid=host --ipc=host
-    --volume /:/host
-    busybox
-    chroot /host
 ```

+Or is that a horrible idea?

 ## Platform